You are here

 - Students with Exceptions: English learners, gifted students and students with disabilities

-- Promising Practices: Board policies, district plans, rubrics and implementation strategies
+- Promising Practices: Board policies, district plans, rubrics and implementation strategies for capstone and industry certificates.

 Currently, Colorado's only statewide requirement for high school graduation is the satisfactory completion of a civics/government course that encompasses information on both the United States and State of Colorado (C.R.S.
 22-1-104)